stalkrbeardedler18/code-simplicity-checker/CONTRIBUTING.md

 5. Push your branch to your fork.
 6. Submit a pull request detailing your changes.

+## Coding Standards
+Please ensure your code adheres to the project’s coding standards.
+This includes following the established formatting rules and documentation practices to maintain code quality and readability.

 ## Reporting Issues
 If you encounter any bugs or have suggestions for improvements, please report them by creating a new issue in this repository.
 When reporting an issue, provide as much detail as possible to help us understand and address the problem effectively.